hyperrhiz/jekyll-journal/pages/32-instructions.md

 This page provides detailed instructions for authors submitting to JSys.

-Prospective authors should also carefully read the [journal policies](/policies) for more information.
+> Prospective authors should also read carefully the [journal policies](/policies) for more information.

+## Communication via OpenReview

+JSys uses [OpenReview](https://openreview.net/) for submission, review, revision, and comments.

+The area chairs and reviewers will communicate with authors via OpenReview comments.
+Please ensure that you receive emails from the OpenReview system.
+We recommend authors to sign in regurlarly in OpenReview to ensure they do not miss an important notification.

 ## Submitting a New Paper